alanqchen/Bear-Blog-Engine/README.md

 ### Docker Compse (Recommened)

-First, navigate to the directory where you'll store the config and docker files:
+First, navigate to the directory where you'll store the docker files:

 ```
 cd /path/to/bearpost